 You know when you visit a site and all of the sudden you start seeing Facebook, Instagram, or banner ads for that site everywhere?
 Well, that’s getting retargeting via a remarketing campaign.
+So what is remarketing?
 If I had to give it a textbook definition, Remarketing is when advertisers can (anonymously) track your internet activity and serve you ads based on actions you’ve taken.
 Sounds a little weird at first, but don’t worry.
 This isn’t Big Brother keeping tabs on you.
 Remarketing is designed to make the advertising experience as friendly to the consumer (you) as possible.

 Think about it.

-I could, in theory, serve a different ad to potential customers that visited the site and took no action than the ad I’d serve to people who added some items in their cart but never checked out.
-Each of these ads could incentivize the target audience to come back to the website in different ways, meaning I can tailor my ad messaging to the exact context it’s being viewed in instead of a ‘one-size-fits-all’ method.
+could, in theory, serve a different ad to potential customers that visited the site and took no action than the ad I’d serve to people who added some items in their cart but never checked out.
+Each of these targeted ads could incentivize the target audience to come back to the website in different ways, meaning I can tailor my ad messaging to the exact context it’s being viewed in instead of a ‘one-size-fits-all’ method.